carnesen/cli/README.md

 Options:

    --numbers <num0> [<num1> ...]
-   --square-the-result
+   --squareTheResult
 ```
 Here is an example of successful invocation of a command with a synchronous `action`:
 ```
-$ readme-cli multiply --numbers 1 2 3 --square-the-result
+$ readme-cli multiply --numbers 1 2 3 --squareTheResult
 36
 ```
 All `boolean` options default to `false` and can be enabled (set to `true`) as in the example above.
-From this last example we can also see that [kebab-cased](https://en.wikipedia.org/wiki/Kebab_case) "option" arguments are converted to [camelCased](https://en.wikipedia.org/wiki/Camel_case) property names when passed into the `action` function.
-The "subcommand" arguments however are left as-is.

 Here's an example of a command with an asynchronous `action` and an option with a `defaultValue`:
 ```